andrewring/github-distributed-owners/README.md

 include ../bar/OWNERS
 ```

-This gets unpacked such that `/bar/OWNERS` is effectively:
+This gets unpacked such that `/bar/OWNERS` and `/baz/OWNERS` are effectively:

 ```shell
 user0